 spotted with the naked eye, including two stars visible "inside" the Coal Sack on the best nights.
 Globular clusters M22 and M4 are both easily visible naked eye as are the Beehive Custer, M31 and M33 to the North.
 Views through my 12"

 Dobsonian telescope reveal galaxies beyond Mag 15 and every viewing session has shown good to excellent seeing conditions prevailing, providing excellent views of the planets with magnification of 750X useable on many nights.
 Transparency and

 contrast are excellent too, the air is so clear, stars near mag 6 are still visible just 5deg above the horizon and the Milky Way is clearly visible even when it is stretched out hugging the southern horizon from Orion right around to Sagittarius!

-Careful measurements, using a Unihedron SQM-L dark sky meter, show zenith readings average an incredible 22.18 Mag/square arc sec, which makes it one of the darkest sites on the planet, with a truly spectacular sky, full of stars!
+Careful measurements, using a Unihedron SQM-L dark sky meter, show zenith readings on the best nights, average between 21.90 - 22.00 Mag/square arc sec, which makes it one of the darkest sites on the planet, with a truly spectacular sky, full of stars!

 The drive up from the base of the mountains is an easy but typical windy one, via a good quality dirt road with some tarred sections.
 The unique feeling of anticipation, only really felt by those travelling up to an observatory on top

 of a mountain, much like Hubble, Humason and Shapely likely felt on their way up to the 1740m summit of the Mt Wilson Observatory in the San Gabriel mountains, California, a century ago, is utterly palpable, humbling and exciting,

 all at the same time!
 At the top of the road, as high as you can go by vehicle and on top of Mt Eagle, Eagleview is a veritable astronomers dream 100 acre property, with no significant artificial lighting visible anywhere.